 2016 Classic Car Show

-Thanks to the classic car community for showcasing over vehicles at the 6th Isabella and Marcus Fund Classic Car Day on March 6th 2016.
+Thanks to the classic car community for showcasing your 550 vehicles at the 6th Isabella and Marcus Fund Classic Car Day on March 6th 2016.
 For the first time trucks were also a part of a show.
 Thanks to our many sponsors and volunteers who made this event possible.
 One of the attendees prepared a great video of the day.

 November 14th 2015